sorajate/Dota2Patcher/README.md

 * Launch Dota2Patcher, select `[1] Patch All` or desired function;
 * To remove, select `[5] Revert Patches`;

+**NOTICE: You need to patch after almost every update of the game client!**

 ## NEW: Auto Accept Founded Match
 vpk-mod to automatically accept founded match.
 ### How To: